Alfresco/docs-alfresco/content-services/latest/using/share/smart-folders.md

     * Update: You can update files in a Smart Folder.
 Updating a property might result in a file being removed from the current Smart Folder (because it no longer meets the query criteria).
     * Delete, Edit Properties, Unzip To, Sync, Locate To, Move, and Copy actions for files are not supported.

-The Smart Folder itself can't be edited in Alfresco Content Services, except through the Smart Folder Template.
+The Smart Folder itself can't be edited in Content Services, except through the Smart Folder Template.
 For more information about Smart Folder Templates, see [Applying a Smart Folder Template](../tasks/sf-using-aspects.md).

 Your system administrator creates templates that you can load for different purposes, for example; a structure for a claim, or to file PDF files separately from video or audio files, or just to personalise the folder structure by user.